As experts on brownies, we should probably have a page about brownie facts!

 We hope you’ve enjoyed these fun and amazing facts about brownies!

 The first few really go to show that baking is more of a science than most people think.
 Simply changing up the ingredients or switching between melted or creamy butter can have a huge impact on the outcome of your brownies.
 The type of chocolate can make a big difference, too!

 Our own brownie recipe is a secret family recipe passed down for over 50 years!
 The mom of one of our founders, David Kravetz, baked it for David and our other founder, Eileen Spitalny, while they were growing up (Our founders David & Eileen were friends in kindergarten!).

-We're still using her recipe, but we've made a few improvements.
+We’re still using her recipe, but we’ve made a few improvements.
 Like importing authentic Callebaut Belgian chocolate and baking in a one-of-a-kind brownie oven, customized to create the ultimate rich, fudgy texture in every brownie we bake.
-Read Our Story!
+Read our full story!